What is changing?

 To stay informed of the progress of this and other Post-Listing reviews, visit this page or contact us on PLReviews@health.gov.au.

-As part of the PL reforms, we are establishing a Prostheses List compliance and assurance function.
-The purpose is to maintain the integrity of the Prostheses List and its program.
+We are establishing a compliance and assurance function to maintain the integrity of the PL.

-Our first step is to outline the Prostheses List Compliance Strategy.
-It identifies the principles which govern the Department’s compliance and enforcement functions and associated priorities.
-It also outlines what will constitute non-compliance and the steps the Department may take where there are concerns about non-compliance activities.
+Our first step was to develop the Prostheses List Compliance Strategy.
+This strategy identifies the principles which govern our compliance and enforcement functions and priorities.
+It also explains what actions qualify as ‘non-compliant’, and the steps we may take where there are concerns about non-compliant actions.

-If you would like more information or want to flag with us any cases of concern, please contact the PL compliance team.
+If you would like more information or want to flag with us any cases of concern, please contact us at firstname.lastname@example.org.

 For more information about the policy development work undertaken since 2007 which forms the base for the current reform and the PL reviews since its establishment in 1985, refer to the document historical background of the 2021-2025 Prostheses list reform.